 Bachelor of Arts, University of Cambridge, 1983; Bachelor of Medicine and Bachelor of Surgery, University of Cambridge, 1989; Master of Arts, University of Cambridge, 1990; Medical Doctorate, University of London, 2000; Fellow of The Royal Australian College of Physicians, 2004; Fellow of The Royal College of Physicians, UK, 2005; Fellow of The Royal College of Pathologists, UK, 2008; Fellow of the Academy of Medical Science, UK, 2019; ASTMH Distinguished International Fellow, USA, 2020

 Approved level of HDR supervision at Charles Darwin University:

 Professor Ric Price is an infectious disease and general physician on the staff at the Royal Darwin Hospital.
 He holds a dual academic affiliation as professor of global health at the Menzies School of Health Research and professor of tropical medicine at the Centre of Tropical Medicine, University of Oxford, UK.

-Professor Price chairs the clinical module of the World Wide Antimalarial Resistance Network (WWARN) and the Vivax Working Group of the Asia-Pacific Malaria Elimination Network (APMEN).
+Professor Price chairs the clinical module of the World Wide Antimalarial Resistance Network (WWARN) and between 2010-2020, co-chaired the Vivax Working Group of the Asia-Pacific Malaria Elimination Network (APMEN).